liaoyanqing666/Next_ID_Prediction_KDDCup2023/README.md

 > run set_splict.py to splict train/test dataset
 >
 > run train_id.py to train (most of the parameters can be altered here)

+## Oops!
+The dataset is too big to upload, so you have to find it anywhere else.
+The name of it is "KDD-CUP-data".
+Or you can contect me for one by 1793706453@qq.com